juliajansson/ProgrammingInHaskell/Reviews.md

 # 2015-07-07: Chapter 4, Defining functions
 I found this chapter really fun and interesting.
 It's hard to understand the lambda concept, it was not explained enough.
 The exercises were hard but on a good level.
 After working through them you understand the chapter much better.

+#2015-07-08: Chapter 5, List comprehensions
+This chapter started on a high level, introducing the generator concept.
+It was hard for me to understand.